maticstric/ecs235a-aes/README.md

 # ECS 235A — AES and Differential Cryptanalysis
-This repo contains all the code for the ECS 235A (fall 2021) quarter-long project on AES and differential cryptanalyasis.
+This repo contains all the code for the ECS 235A (fall 2021) quarter-long project on AES and differential cryptanalysis.

 # How to Run the Code
 Note that Python 3 is required.